dobots/website/_posts/2015-01-23-programming-the-nrf51822-with-the-st-link.md

 The Crownstone (or RFduino, or any other nRF51822 board) needs then also to be powered and grounded.
 The power can be fed to the device also from the STM32 board.
-You can connect one of the pins labeled `3V` on the right of the board to the corresponding pin on the connector.
+You can connect one of the pins labeled `3V` on the right of the board to the corresponding pin on your device.
 Ground can be obtained from many pins, pick one labeled `GND`.
+The VTref pin from the J-Link does not have a corresponding VTref pin on the ST-Link.
+On the STM32FDiscovery board probably somewhere internally the reference voltage is measured.
+So, you'll only have to break out three pins of the cable to connect it:

+   2. SWDIO
+   3. GND
+   4. SWCLK

+Use something like a logic analyzer to see if you do things wrong.
+This is a very, very useful tool that can save you a lot of time.

 # Scripts